ElanFrost/Onion-Working-Title-/Design Document.md

 ### Music
 Mykolai go ham on this section, we have stuff to talk about. ;)
 ### Sound Effects
 Not assigned.
-Likely to be recording of real life sounds, rather then synthesized.
+Likely to be recordings of real life sounds, rather then synthesized.
 Royalty free sound effects as needed.

 ## Game Experience
 ### UI